jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 To create a type out of the procedure you just take over all of the procedure’s objects.
 The procedure itself, stripped from objects, becomes a member of the type too.

 You can freely read and write the objects.
-However, the procedure must be occasionally run.
+However, the procedure might be occasionally run.

 Changing input objects means that the result of the procedure might change.

-The method is: when you change an input object, the procedure must be run the next time you read an output object.
+The method is: when you change an input object, the procedure might be run the next time you read an output object.
 So the procedure would only be run when output is read after input has changed.

 This I call apply methodology.
 The reason I call it that is because When writing an input object a Boolean is set to __False__ called __Input Applied to Output__.
 Whenever you read an output object and __Input Applied to Output = False__ then the procedure is run: the procedure that converts input to output.
 After the procedure is run, all input has been applied to output, thus __Input Applied to Output__ is set to __True__.